alibaba-archive/TB-UI/README.md

 - [@Zitian770](https://github.com/Zitian770) - Teambition UI Designer

 ## Contribution
 Have an idea or feedback?
-Warmly welcome to join us on GitHub for more graceful system.
+Warmly welcome to join us on GitHub for a more graceful system.

 ## License
 Licensed under the [MIT](./LICENSE) License.